issueapp/spring/issues/cookrepublic/data/story-two.md

 ---

+What is your quirky foodie trait??

 1. I cannot peel a boiled egg without giving it cellulite.
 1. I have panic attacks before icing a cake for a special occasion.
 1. I cannot sleep if I fail at a recipe, making batch after batch till I get it right.
 My kitchen looks like a catering house for a party of 60 when that happens.
 1. I need therapy for my cookbook addiction.
 I think I buy more cookbooks every month than I cook from (Yes, I am blaming marketing departments of those darned publishing houses).
 1. In my next life, I would like to be a pastry chef.